satellytes/satellytes.com/blog-posts/gatsby-ssr-caching.md

   cached version will be replaced and all subsequent requests will serve the most up-to-date version of the content.
   If the content is not crucial, you can set this to a very high value.

-With those 3 directives, you can make your page as fast as with SSG or DSG.
+With those 3 directives, you can make your page as fast as with SSG or DSG pages.
 If the values are set correctly, only the very first user after a deployment will have to wait for the rendering.
 Everyone else will see a lightning fast page.

-> This header can also be used on any other SSR framework and CDN.
-It's not limited to Gatsby or Gatsby Cloud.

 ## Implement caching with Gatsby